Koroliuk/SelfAssessment/Skills/DotNET.md

 ## .NET

 - Core Concepts and Internals
-  - Strengths and weaknesses of .NET
+  - Strengths and weaknesses of .NET: 🎓 known
-  - Stateful and stateless services
+  - Stateful and stateless services: 🎓 known
-  - Asynchronous and synchronous programming
+  - Asynchronous and synchronous programming: 👂 heard
-  - Task-based asynchronous pattern
+  - Task-based asynchronous pattern: 👂 heard
-  - Garbage collection in .NET
+  - Garbage collection in .NET: 👂 heard
-  - .NET runtime versions and support
+  - .NET runtime versions and support: 👂 heard
   - I/O-bound, CPU-bound tasks
   - Real-time applications with SignalR
 - Modularity and Dependencies
-  - .NET assemblies
+  - .NET assemblies: 👂 heard
-  - NuGet package management
+  - NuGet package management: 🖐️ used
-  - Dependency management in .NET
+  - Dependency management in .NET: 👂 heard
-  - Dependency Injection in .NET
+  - Dependency Injection in .NET: 🖐️ used
-  - Inversion of Control (IoC)
+  - Inversion of Control (IoC): 🖐️ used
-  - IoC containers in .NET
+  - IoC containers in .NET: 🖐️ used
-  - Middleware and pipeline configuration
+  - Middleware and pipeline configuration: 👂 heard
-  - Modular applications
+  - Modular applications: 🖐️ used
 - Environment and Tools
-  - Command line interface (CLI) tools
+  - Command line interface (CLI) tools: 🖐️ used
-  - .NET CLI
+  - .NET CLI: 🖐️ used
   - Windows Services and Linux Daemons
   - Hosting and Deployment models
   - IIS and Kestrel web server
-  - Environment variables and configuration
+  - Environment variables and configuration: 🎓 known
-  - File system I/O operations
+  - File system I/O operations: 🖐️ used
   - Multithreading with Task Parallel Library (TPL)
   - Performance monitoring and diagnostics
 - APIs and Framework Features
-  - LINQ
+  - LINQ: 🖐️ used
   - SignalR for real-time web functionality
   - High-performance RPC with `gRPC`
   - Security features (authentication, authorization)